robertoffmoura/stash-pullrequest-builder-plugin/README.md

 If you want to add additional parameters to the triggered build, add comments using the pattern `p:<parameter_name>=<value>`, one at each line, prefixed with `p:`.
 If the same parameter name appears multiple times the latest comment with that parameter will decide the value.

+For security reasons, all the parameters should also be defined in the project.
+Select **This project is parameterized** in the configuration and add string parameters with the names you want to be read from the comments.
+Parameters with names not defined in the project will be ignored.

 **Example:**

     test this please